ndaidong/mdl-skeleton/README.md

 # Material Design Lite skeleton

-Do you want to quickly generate a new website using Node.js and Material Design Lite?
+How to quickly generate a new website using Node.js and Material Design Lite?
 Try this:

 ```
 git clone https://github.com/ndaidong/mdl-skeleton.git